Could there be a better place to admire some of the most famous Renaissance paintings in the world than the birthplace of the Renaissance itself?

-The Ognissanti Madonna is also known as “Madonna Enthroned” and is considered to be the first official painting of the Renaissance.
+Ognissanti Madonna is also known as “Madonna Enthroned” and is considered to be the first official painting of the Renaissance, although it still bears significant features of Gothic art.
 This Giotto painting features glimpses of the naturalism and realistic depiction of the subjects that emerged during this art movement.

 This means that this must have been a revolutionary work of art by the painter in the Late Middle Ages.
 He is therefore considered to be one of the earliest artists who moved away from the overly glorifying Gothic art and into a new realm of drawing from real life.

 - Dimensions: 95 × 85 centimeters (37 × 33 inches)

 Bacchus is a painting by Caravaggio that depicts the Greek god of wine, also referred to as “Dionysus.”
 The ancient God s depicted as a young and alluring man who is holding a glass of wine as he apparently invites viewers into the scene.

 It was commissioned by Cardinal Del Monte, one of the most important patrons of Caravaggio (1571-1610) during his early period in Rome.
 The troubled, yet renowned Baroque artist previously painted multiple self-portraits, including while he was sick, a work known as “Young Sick Bacchus.”